 I am pleased that this week the House and Senate passed legislation I introduced to reauthorize the J-1 visa waiver program for two years.
 The J-1 visa waiver program allows foreign-born, U.S.-educated physicians to work in areas that have a shortage of physicians.
 This legislation is now before the President and awaits his signature.

 The J-1 visa waiver program, which expired on June 1, 2006, is important to making sure Kansans have access to health care.
-To view my remarks on the floor of the House, click here.

 Congress Avoids Physician Payment Cuts and Extends Tax Benefits